discordjs/guide/guide/oauth2/README.md

   "scope": "identify" }
 ```

-Now that you have an access token and a refresh token, try fetching the user's information.
+Now that you have an access token and a refresh token try fetching the user's information.
 It's the exact same as how it was done in the html file.

 ```js
 fetch('https://discord.com/api/oauth2/token', {